 Both will compete in three events at the championship

 Honored by College Swimming Coaches Association of America

-The Pack was 4-3 in dual meets and Steketee saw Mengjaio "Jojo" Mi become the first Nevada swimmer to compete in three events at the NCAA Championships since 2008.
+The Pack was 4-3 in dual meets in 2013 and Steketee saw Mengjaio Mi become the first Nevada swimmer to compete in three events at the NCAA Championships since 2008.
 Mi was the first Nevada swimmer to qualify for the event since 2009.

 In total, 45 of 54 individual races at the conference championships were lifetime records.
-Overall this season, 21 swimmers achieved lifetime records - often in multiple events.
+On the season, 21 swimmers achieved lifetime records - often in multiple events.